TI tether rig for solving secular spinrate change problem of electric sail: Simulation model

 \section{Simulation model}

-We use a dynamical simulator which was build for simulating dynamical behaviour of the E-sail tether rig \citep{SimDoc1,SimDoc2}.
+We use a dynamical simulator which was built for simulating dynamical behaviour of the E-sail tether rig \citep{SimDoc1,SimDoc2}.
 The simulator models the E-sail as a collection of point masses, rigid bodies and interaction forces between them.
 Also external forces and torques can be included.
 The core of the simulator solves the ordinary differential equations corresponding to Newton's laws for the collection the bodies.
 The solver is an eight order accurate adaptive Runge-Kutta solver adapted from \citet{NumericalRecipes3}.
 The solver provides in practice fully accurate discretisation in time.
 The only essential approximation is replacing continuous tethers by chains of point masses connected by interaction forces that model their elasticity.
-The E-sail force is included in the model.
-Synthetic or satellite-measured SW data can be used as the source.
+The E-sail force (a more accurate version of Eq.~\ref{eq:dFdz} taken from \citet{RSIpaper}) is included in the model.
 Table \ref{tab:simparams} summarises the main parameters of the simulation used in this paper.

+The core of the simulator coded in C++ for high performance, while the definition of the model (the collection of point masses, rigid bodies, their interaction forces and external forces and torques) is coded in Lua scripting language.
+One Lua function implements the control algorithm described in Section \ref{sect:controlalgorithm} above.
 The control algorithm needs only two types of sensors.
 Firstly, we need imaging sensors to detect the angular positions of the remote units with moderate angular $0.17^{\circ}$ resolution and 2 s temporal resolution.
 The angular resolution requirement corresponds to about 2200$\times$530 pixels, either in a single panoramic imager or several small imagers along the spacecraft's perimeter.
 Secondly, we need a vector accelerometer onboard the main spacecraft, for which we assume noise level of 1.5 $\mu g/\sqrt{\mathrm{Hz}}$.
 A low-noise low-noise accelerometer such as Colibrys SF-1500 has noise level five times smaller than this.
 The imager resolution and accelerometer noise level were found by numerical experimentation.
 The chosen values are optimal in the sense that smaller measurement error in sensors would not noticeably improve the fidelity of the control and its oscillation damping properties.

 In Table \ref{tab:controlparams} we summarise the parameters of the control algorithm, including its virtual sensors.